 In an attempt to help each define actionable risk management practices, Nacha publishes an ACH Risk Management Handbook as both a hard copy and an e-book.
 The rules in this handbook are regularly updated.
 The Risk Management Advisory Group works with Nacha and its Board of Directors to help come up with sound policy and guidance.
 Their white papers and blogs are a rich resource for payment professionals hoping to stay up to date on the latest developments in risk management.

 At the same time, those seeking a solid foundation in ACH risk assessment and ACH risk management are invited to view our online, self-paced ACH Certification course.
 Modules on Risk Management, Reporting, and Monitoring illuminate the principles of the topic and elaborate their real-world application.
 The module on Fraud Trends follows, adding valuable, in-depth knowledge to any payment professional’s arsenal against attempts to deceive your organization.
-To dive even deeper, our eBanking Internal Audit certification includes modules on risk mitigation topics such as Effective Risk Management in ACH, modules in payments fraud, and modules in audits of eBanking such as Fundamentals of Payments Monitoring for ACH.
+To dive even deeper, our eBanking Internal Audit Certification includes modules on risk mitigation topics such as Effective Risk Management in ACH, modules in payments fraud, and modules in audits of eBanking such as Fundamentals of Payments Monitoring for ACH.

 Fast, cheap, reliable payments are a hallmark of the Automated Clearing House network’s work.
 But only if every party does their part.
 Nacha requires it.
 How will you meet those compliance standards?